Opel Diplomat: Diplomat A (1964–1968)

 In February 1964 Opel introduced a new range of flagship models as successors to the Opel Kapitän P-LV of 1959/1963.
 These KAD models (Opel Kapitän, Admiral and Diplomat; also referred to as "The Big Three" by Opel) were available with 2.6-litre and 2.8-litre in-line six-cylinder petrol engines (100 or 125 PS), or a V8-Chevrolet small-block engine 283 (4.6-litre) teamed with a two-speed Powerglide automatic transmission 190 PS.
 The latter engine was supplanted in the saloon by the 5.4-litre Chevrolet small-block "327" V8 with 230 PS in October 1966.
 As the company's range-topping model, the Diplomat was available only with the V-8.

 A Diplomat Coupé, with the 327 engine only, was also available from 1965 to 1967 in limited numbers.
 The coupé was built by coachbuilder Karmann and cost DM 25,500 (as much as seven Volkswagen Beetles).
 347 Coupés were built.
 In styling, the Coupe has more than a passing resemblance to the 1965 Chevrolet Chevelle Malibu Sport Coupe.

 In September 1967 the Diplomat and its less expensive siblings received a light update consisting of rub strips on its flanks, new recirculating ball steering by ZF, and a heated rear window.
-At the same time, a HL (Hochleistung or high performance) version of the 2.8-liter six with 140 PS became available for the Kapitän and Admiral models.
+At the same time, a HL (Hochleistung or high performance) version of the 2.8-litre six with 140 PS became available for the Kapitän and Admiral models.

 These cars were even larger than their predecessors, stretching to almost 200 inches, and found little favour with the European public.
 Between February 1964 and November 1968, Opel built 89,277 KAD models (24,249 Kapitäns, 55,876 Admirals and 9,152 Diplomats), whereas its direct predecessor, the Kapitän P-LV, had registered 145,618 sales over a comparable four-year span.